-A troublesome aspect of this application is that the ideal target audience is younger than the minimum recommended age for using VR of 12 or 13 years.
+A troublesome aspect of this application is that the ideal audience is younger than the minimum recommended age for using VR of 13 years.
 These current recommended minimum ages from the headset manufacturers are based on uncertainty about adverse effects on the developing visual systems of younger children.
+The use of VR could increase the prevalence of myopia, which rose dramatically in the past four decades due to increased use of electronic displays.
+Also, a recent study of VR use in twenty 8- to 12-year-olds showed some adverse effects.
+Nonetheless, efforts to include VR headsets in K-12 education are in early stages.
 We believe many children over the age of 12 years can benefit from Molecular Zoo, but the issue of how to minimize exposure to younger children needs careful consideration.